Explore type hierarchy

-With ReSharper, you can investigate the inheritance hierarchy of types.
+With ReSharper, you can investigate the inheritance hierarchy of types from your solution and from referenced libraries.
 You can see both base types and inheritors of the selected type and navigate to any of them with a mouse click.
 For any node in the hierarchy, you can view all or only polymorphic members in the preview pane.

-- Open the desired type in the editor or expand it in the Solution Explorer, and place the cursor on the type or a type member.
+Locate the desired type in the editor or expand it in the Solution Explorer.

 Some symbols in the tree are displayed in a bold font.
 It means that they inherit directly from the type being examined.

 Hierarchies can be rather complicated, making it difficult to find one particular symbol, especially when you have doubts about its name and place in the hierarchy.
 In such case you can start typing a part of symbol's name or its CamelHumps abbreviation and ReSharper narrows down the set of elements in the window:

 If you want to see what modules contain symbols in the hierarchy, select Containing Modules Hierarchy in the Group by list.

 You can also visualize the current hierarchy on the type dependency diagram by clicking the Show on Diagram on the toolbar.

 In the hierarchy tree view, select the desired node.

 Click Base on This on the toolbar or choose the corresponding command in the context menu of the selection.